logzio/logz-docs/_source/logzio_collections/_metrics-sources/consul.md

 Save the file and restart the Consul on this server.

-Now the metrics of this Consul server will be expose locally in Prometheus format under the following endpoint - http://localhost:8500/v1/agent/metrics
+Now the metrics of this Consul server will be exposed locally in Prometheus format under the following endpoint - http://localhost:8500/v1/agent/metrics

-Do the same for all Consul's servers and agents.
+Repeat this process for all Consul's servers and agents.

 ##### Download the Logz.io public certificate